takaharuueno/sdl_evolution/proposals/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts.md

 ## Motivation

 The aim of this proposal is to add the support for hardware button installed in the vehicle as a rotary button.
 Hardware buttons are physical input devices installed in vehicles such as rotary button.
-By linking a function (ButtonName) to a rotary button, the user can instruct the projection mode applications such as navigation application to Zoom In / Zoom Out, Back, etc. without using software buttons on the HEW.
+By linking a function (ButtonName) to a rotary button, the user can instruct the projection mode applications such as navigation application to Zoom In / Zoom Out, Back, etc. without using software buttons on the HU.
 Adding this function improves the operability and appearance of applications that use the projection mode.

 ## Proposed Solution